Obi-Wan Kenobi (miniseries): Casting

 In March 2022, Ingram, Friend, and Kang were revealed to be portraying the Inquisitors Reva / the Third Sister, the Grand Inquisitor, and the Fifth Brother, respectively.
 The Grand Inquisitor and the Fifth Brother previously appeared in Star Wars Rebels, voiced by Jason Isaacs and Philip Anthony-Rodriguez, respectively.
 Isaacs had previously expressed interest in reprising his role in live-action.
 Varma was confirmed to be playing an Imperial officer, and Grant Feely was revealed to have been cast as the new actor for young Luke Skywalker.
 The series' premiere in May 2022 revealed that Jimmy Smits was reprising his role from the prequel films as Senator Bail Organa.
 Kessell portrays his wife, Queen Breha, replacing Rebecca Jackson Mendoza who briefly portrayed the character in Revenge of the Sith.
 Vivien Lyra Blair was revealed to be cast as a young Leia Organa.

 Ian McDiarmid and Liam Neeson reprise their roles as Palpatine and Qui-Gon Jinn in the series finale in cameo appearances.
 Although Neeson had previously expressed hesitation to reprise the role in a TV series because he prefers films, he agreed to appear out of respect for Lucas and because he did not want Qui-Gon to be recast.
+Industry insider Jeff Sneider said in 2025 that Natalie Portman, who portrayed Padmé Amidala in the prequel films, shot "some stuff" for the show while working on the Marvel Cinematic Universe (MCU) film Thor: Love and Thunder (2022) that did not make the final cut.